Pear, ginger and whisky crepes - The Field

-This boozy pud is perfect for the shoot lunch.
-Try Philippa Davis' pear, ginger and whisky crepes for a guaranteed crowd pleaser
+Use your on-the-go bottle of whisky to add some extra zing to pudding, with Philippa Davis' pear, ginger and whisky crepes

-Whisky will never go amiss at the shoot lunch.
-It pairs excellently with game and in spiced fruity desserts – such as Philippa Davis’ pear, ginger and whisky crepes.
-Raid the cocktail cabinet to add some extra zing to this pud.
+Raid the drinks cabinet for that bottle of whisky, but not for dram.
+Whisky is excellent for adding some extra zing to game suppers and spiced fruity desserts.
+For example, Philippa Davis’ pear, ginger and whisky crepes.

-A boozy pud is guaranteed to met with high spirits.
-Our cinnamon and saffron poached figs with amaretto sabayon is our favourite type of figgy pudding.
+There are few things better at raising spirits than a boozy pud.
+Try our cinnamon and saffron poached figs with amaretto sabayon for the ultimate figgy pudding.

 PEAR, GINGER AND WHISKY CREPES